kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."

-I've never heard "That's not my job" from successful folks at Amazon.
 At Amazon, engineering owns end-to-end development, including:
 1. Pitching an idea
-2. Designing it and aligning with other teams
+2. Design and aligning with other teams
-4. Planning and implementing it
+4. Planning and implemention
 5. Project launch and maintenance

 I've learned so much from leading projects through the end-to-end software development lifecycle.
+And I've never heard "that's not my job" from successful folks at Amazon.

-For [Amp](https://www.onamp.com/), I led "call-in", which is a feature that allows listeners to become a part of the Amp show.
+For [Amp](https://www.onamp.com/), I led call-in, which is a feature that allows listeners to become a participant on a live Amp show.
-At launch, we handed off the project to new owners who have been wonderful.
-I've participated in follow-up discussions about how we can keep making call-in better for our customers, even though I'm no longer owning or leading it.
+At launch, we handed off the project to new owners, who have been wonderful.
+I've participated in follow-up discussions about how we can keep making call-in better for our customers, even though I no longer owning or lead it.
 I'm looking forward to see how call-in continues to improve over time!

 #### Learn and Be Curious